 and there was a rainbow around the throne, in appearance like an emerald

-Not only did this throne have great color but it had the appearance of a rainbow like a translucent green emerald surrounding it.
+Not only did this throne have great color, but it had the appearance of a rainbow-like a translucent green emerald surrounding it.
 The “rainbow” around the throne is a reminder of the seal of a covenant by God not to destroy the world by water again.
-He will never welch on His promise.
+He will never renege on His promise.

 God is at once in control of both the history and the purpose of creation.
 He sits in the court of heaven and rules the universe.
 God always backs His statements with His absolute character.